How can I get college credit for my high school classes?

 official withdrawal and WILL NOT change tuition liability.
 Students

 should allow two to three weeks for refund claims to be mailed.
-For a list of refund deadlines, please refer to the registration calendar.
+For a list of refund deadlines, please refer to the appropriate registration calendar for the specific semester.

 A student may request in writing to add or drop a course, with the approval of a guidance counselor,